thealexsoltan/rewyse-ai-optimizer/README.md

-# Rewyse AI — Claude Code Optimizer
+# Rewyse AI — Claude Optimizer

 What if 70% of what your AI agents do could run for free or at a fraction of the cost?
-The Claude Code Optimizer automatically routes every task to the cheapest model that can handle it.
+The Claude Optimizer automatically routes every task to the cheapest model that can handle it.
 No configuration needed.

 ---